 Enabling the option Enable Restore from Backup sets a shared encryption key to all devices, making the access to encrypted data independent from a specific device.
 When the encryption key is shared by all devices, the access to the encrypted data is available even after a device is restored or migrated.
 If this option is disabled, each encryption feature will use a randomly generated encryption key for each device and data access will be lost if the device ID will change.

 Using the Enable Restore from Backup feature can benefit developers who want their encrypted data to be handled by Appdome during app migration or device restorations.
 Rather than handling the task of writing certain files to the file system again, this feature enables using the same encryption key in order to decrypt the previous files.

-Adding a common encryption key that is shared by all devices on Mobile apps by Using Appdome
+Add a common encryption key that is shared by all devices on Mobile apps using Appdome

 On Appdome, follow these 3 simple steps to create self-defending Mobile Apps that Add a common encryption key that is shared by all devices without an SDK or gateway: